xnmeet/react-scan/README.md

 However, this makes it easy to accidentally cause unnecessary renders, making the app slow.
 Even in production apps, with hundreds of engineers, can't fully optimize their apps (see [GitHub](https://github.com/aidenybai/react-scan/blob/main/.github/assets/github.mp4), [Twitter](https://github.com/aidenybai/react-scan/blob/main/.github/assets/twitter.mp4), and [Instagram](https://github.com/aidenybai/react-scan/blob/main/.github/assets/instagram.mp4)).

 This often comes down to props that update in reference, like callbacks or object values.
-For example, the `onClick` function and `style` object are re-created on every render, causing `ExpensiveComponent` to slow down the app:
+For example, the `onClick` function and `style` object are re-created on every render, causing `ExpensiveComponent` to re-render and slow down the app, even if `ExpensiveComponent` was wrapped in React.memo:

 ```jsx
 <ExpensiveComponent onClick={() => alert("hi")} style={{ color: "purple" }} />